Antihistamine For Kids: Uses, Safety, Types, And Side Effects

 5. What is a natural antihistamine for children?

 There are a number of natural antihistamines available, but you should have a word with your doctor before giving any to your child.
-Some natural antihistamines are stinging nettle that can be used on as needed, and quercetin (found in onions, broccoli, apples, and berries) can help prevent allergies (8) (9).
+Some natural antihistamines are stinging nettle that can be used on as needed, and quercetin (found in onions, broccoli, apples, and berries) can help prevent allergies in children (8) (9).
 Butterbur in supplement form can help in seasonal allergic rhinitis but ensure that it is free of cancer-causing pyrrolizidine alkaloids (10).
 Black seed oil or Nigella sativa, when applied topically, has also been found to be effective against allergic rhinitis (11).

 Antihistamines for kids may be prescribed for health conditions such as allergies, colds, skin rashes, etc. These antihistamines are available OTC.
 Antihistamines only help relieve the symptoms but do not treat the condition.
 However, it is better to consult a doctor before using any of these medicines for your child; especially if they have persistent allergy symptoms, wheezing, gastrointestinal ulcers, or acid reflux, you should visit a pediatrician.
 Long-term use of antihistamines is not recommended for children.